Kubernetes Cluster

 Creating a Kubernetes Cluster

 Kubernetes clusters can be created and deployed using either physical or virtual machines.
 Most new users start with Minikube to make their first cluster.
-Minikube is an open-source tool compatible with Linux, Windows, and Mac Operating Systems (Kubernetes offers an interactive tutorial on creating a cluster with Minikube here).
+Minikube is an open-source tool compatible with Linux, Windows, and Mac Operating Systems (Kubernetes offers a tutorial on creating a cluster with Minikube here).
 It can be used to develop and deploy a simple cluster consisting of one master node and one worker node.
 The Minikube command-line interface also provides basic bootstrapping functionality to start, stop and delete the cluster.